Tune in for a virtual reading of the winning title….

-New York, NY – May 2, 2018 – Penguin Young Readers, the Children’s Book Council, and Every Child a Reader are proud to announce that After the Fall (How Humpty Dumpty Got Back Up Again), by Dan Santat (Macmillan Children’s Publishing Group/Roaring Brook Press) is the winner of the Second Annual Anna Dewdney Read Together Award.
+New York, NY – May 1, 2020 – Penguin Young Readers, the Children’s Book Council, and Every Child a Reader are proud to announce that Thank You, Omu!, written and illustrated by Oge Mora (Little, Brown Books for Young Readers), is the winner of the fourth annual Anna Dewdney Read Together Award.

 This award is given annually to a picture book that is both a superb read-aloud and also sparks compassion, empathy, and connection.
 The award commemorates the life and work of author/illustrator Anna Dewdney, and celebrates her commitment to reading with young children and putting books into as many little hands as possible.

-Santat will be awarded a prize of $1,000 from the Children’s Book Council, and Penguin will purchase and donate 250 copies of After the Fall to a school, library, or literacy organization of his choice.
+Mora will be awarded a prize of $1,000 from the Children’s Book Council and Penguin will purchase and donate 250 copies of Thank You, Omu to a school, library, or literacy organization of her choice.

 About Anna Dewdney

 Anna Dewdney was the New York Times bestselling author and illustrator of Llama Llama Red Pajama.
 Other award-winning books in the Llama Llama series include Llama Lama and the Bully Goat, Llama Lama Time to Share, Llama Llama Misses Mama, Llama Llama Holiday Drama, and Llama Llama Mad at Mama.
 Llama Llama Loves to Read was released in May 2018.
 She was also the author/illustrator of Little Excavator, Nobunny’s Perfect, Roly Poly Pangolin, and Grumpy Gloria.
 Anna worked as a rural mail carrier and taught at a boys’ boarding school for many years before becoming a full-time author and illustrator.
 Anna was a committed advocate of literacy, speaking regularly on this topic and publishing articles in the Wall Street Journal and other national outlets.